trungnt11/trungnt11.github.io/_posts/2019-07-13-sgd-from-scratch-fast-ai.md

-In post I explore Stochastic Gradient Descent (SGD) which is an **optimization** method commonly used in neural networks.
+In this post I explore Stochastic Gradient Descent (SGD) which is an **optimization** method commonly used in neural networks.
 This continues Lesson 2 of fast.ai on Stochastic Gradient Descent (SGD).
 I will copy from the fast.ai notebook on SGD and dig deeper into the what's going on there.